 In 2011, OJSC LUKOIL and OJSC Bashneft established a joint venture to develop R. Trebs and A. Titov oil fields.
 LUKOIL's share in the project is 25.1%.

-R. Trebs and A. Titov fields are the largest onshore oil fields in Russia situated in the north-east of the Nenets Autonomous region.
+R. Trebs and A. Titov fields are in the north-east of the Nenets Autonomous region.
 Both fields are on the Sadayaginskaya bench of the Khoreiver depression.

 Volga region's oil production commenced in the 1930s and up until the late 1970s it was the country's largest region in terms of proved reserves and oil production.